jeffreycentex/jeffreycentex.gitlab.io/content/blogs/blog-relaunch.md

 Thank you all for your support over the years.

 Update 1:  Removed Disqus.
-Lots of ad trackers.
+Lots of ad trackers cluttering up the Network inspection tab.
+I'm aiming for privacy, so it should be private.

+Update 2:  Added pages for /tags/ and /categories/.
+Hugo 18.1 still has some errors that cause certain taxonomy pages to not render properly.
+I'm hoping that adding the taxonomy term lists will prompt it to do so.
+Otherwise you'll have to wait until Hugo 19.0 (hopefully) to have reliable page generation.
+I have a bug in the hugo issue tracker on github.